 Morrow is not a video expert and admits that he probably never will get into that end of things.
 At this point, he has not ventured into podcasts yet though he admits he would like to.
 He doesn’t have a course on either of those topics.

-By adding more teachers who have expertise that he does not, and by updating the platform he could make Serious Bloggers Only even more excellent than it already is.
+By adding more teachers who have an expertise that he does not, and by updating the platform he could make Serious Bloggers Only even more excellent than it already is.

 It isn’t interactive in that you can’t filter the courses by level, subject matter or progress on one screen the way you can with Fizzle courses.

-After using so many courses that are formatted with the teachable platform and similar interactive setups I really like to be able to check off my progress for each section, so I know what I have worked through.
+After using so many courses that are formatted with the teachable platform and similar interactive setups I like to be able to check off my progress for each section, so I know what I have worked through.

 I suspect they will be updating the interface soon.
-When I first was thinking of signing up I emailed and asked about the difference between Serious Bloggers Only and another course they offer only once in a while.
+When I first was thinking of signing up, I emailed and asked about the difference between Serious Bloggers Only and another course they offer only once in a while.

 They told me the new year-long course gave you closer personal access to Jon Morrow and walked you through every step, while SBO is self-paced.
 They said they were working on revamping Serious Bloggers Only.

 Worth every penny even with the old school interface